-1.4G. bancanus is one of common emergent trees of the peat swamp forest in Peninsular Malaysia together with Kempas (Koompassia malaccensis) and Durian Paya (Durio carinatus).
-Lee and Chai (1995) noted in Sarawak among the three Ramin species in the peat swamp forest are G. bancanus, G. maingayi and G. forbesii, the most common is G. bancanus.
-Other Gonystylus species are often confined to a more restricted area and occur more scattered (Soerianegara & Lemmens, 1994).

-1.5G. bancanus is the most studied Gonystylus spp. because of its commercial importance and one of the common emergent tree species in the peat swamp forest.
+- 2.6 G. bancanus is one of common emergent trees of the peat swamp forest in Peninsular Malaysia together with Kempas (Koompassia malaccensis) and Durian Paya (Durio carinatus).
+Lee and Chai (1995) noted in Sarawak among the three ramin species in the peat swamp forest are G. baccanus, G. maingayi and G. forbesii, the most common is G. baccanus.
+Other Gonystylus species are often confined to a more restricted area and occur in more scattered (Soerianegara & Lemmens, 1994). - 2.7 G. bancanus is the most studied Gonystylus spp. because of its commercial importance and one of the common emergent tree species in the peat swamp forest.
 The seeds will germinate rapidly once they dropped to the ground but percentage of survival of seedlings in the natural forest is low.
 The seedlings were also reported to grow very slow under natural forest conditions and were classified as shade tolerant species (Lee, et. al. 1996).
 On the other hand, studies by Shamsudin and Ismail (1999) have shown that the species responded very well to rich soil and open conditions.
-A study conducted in Naman Forest Reserve and Batang Reserve in Sarawak where the areas had been logged for 20 years ago, reported that the seedlings survival rate was rather high [92%-94%] in the first year but lower in the second year.
-Similar results were reported in the rehabilitation of grassland area in peat swamp forest (Anon, 2004).
+A study conducted in Naman Forest Reserve and Batang Reserve in Sarawak, areas that had been logged 20 years ago, reported the seedlings survival rate was rather high [92%-94%] in the first year but lower in the second year.
+Similar results were reported in the rehabilitation of grassland area in peat swamp forest (FDPM, 2004).
 Van De Meer et. al. (2004) observed that where remnant ramin trees have developed into new seed trees, there is abundant ramin regeneration.
+Indeed, Mohd Hizamri (2007) also found that peat swamp forest trees showed a good growth response, as the residual trees were enhanced in a relatively short period of just three (3) years after logging.

-1.6Analysis of Ramin growth in logged over peat swamp forest had shown a mean annual diameter increment of 0.57cm dbh with a standard deviation of 0.36cm (Anon, 2004).
+2.8 Analysis of ramin growth in logged over peat swamp forest had shown a mean annual diameter increment of 0.57cm dbh with a standard deviation of 0.36cm (FDPM, 2004).
 The analysis also showed highest diameter increment of 0.79cm was observed for the 30 - 39cm diameter classes and 0.64cm for 20 - 29cm diameter classes.
 However, in larger diameter classes, annual diameter increment declined to 0.49cm and smaller diameter classes to 0.40cm.
-Sia (2004) noted mean annual diameter increment for ramin in mixed swamp forest of Sarawak is 29cm for trees \geq 30 cm dbh, highest diameter increment in the 30-40 cm class (achieving a mean of 0.45 cm) but slowed down slightly to 0.34 cm in the next diameter class of 40-50 cm and the increment in the intermediate size class (10-20 cm) averages 0.16 cm.
+Sia (2004) noted mean annual diameter increment for ramin in mixed swamp forest of Sarawak is 29cm for trees ≥30 cm dbh, highest diameter increment in the 30-40 cm class (achieving a mean of 0.45 cm) but slowed down slightly to 0.34 cm in the next diameter class of 40-50 cm and the increment in the intermediate size class (10-20 cm) averages 0.16 cm.
 The seedling in the enrichment planting in Kalimantan, Indonesia was reported to have an average growth in height of 12.5cm/year and an expected mean annual diameter increment of 0.5 - 0.7cm among the young trees, attaining 1 cm under optimal conditions (Soerianegara & Lemmens, 1994).
 Seedling planted at Forest Research Institute Malaysia (FRIM) after ten years planting have an average annual height increment of 100 cm and 0.79 cm diameter increment per year (Shamsudin and Ismail, 1994).
+In term of mortality, peat swamp forest species occurring in natural and logged-over forests recorded relatively similar rate with other inland forests at the average of 1.7% and 2.4% of tree stem > 15 cm.year1 respectively (Mohd Hizamri, 2007).